Recognize The Stages Of Dementia

 In the first stages, your brain may work well, not causing unusual memory problems.
 However, as the early stages progress, you may have difficulty with motor abilities.
 You may be a bit forgetful, but not more than average.
 If you've had a stroke, you may struggle to move, walk, and speak.
 However, your doctor may not be able to fully say whether this symptom is due to dementia or a physical consequence of the stroke.

 In the middle stages of vascular dementia, you may think more slowly, have trouble concentrating, and sometimes become confused.
 You may have difficulty planning and organizing tasks and activities and experience mood swings.
-In this stage, some people become increasingly emotional and have difficulty functioning cognitively.
+In the middle stage, some people become increasingly emotional and have difficulty functioning cognitively.
 Additionally, they could become more forgetful, confused, and disoriented.
 Reasoning and communication abilities may continue declining.

 Later in the vascular stages, you might be irritable and agitated and experience delusions.
 Late-stage vascular dementia follows the general descriptions of stages six and seven above.